-Magnetic Force = $\vec{q} \times \vec{B}$, where \vec{q} is the amount of a moving charge, \vec{v} is its velocity and \vec{B} is the magnetic field.
+Magnetic Force = $\overrightarrow{q v \times B}$, where q is the amount of a moving charge, \overrightarrow{v} is its velocity and \overrightarrow{B} is the magnetic field.

 Discussion Idea

 This is a good opportunity to explain the path of a charged particle in a cyclotron.
 It's a great right-hand rule exercise.
 Some students are learning about vectors in calculus class, so here's your chance to integrate that knowledge into physics.